urbanjost/M_intrinsics/docs/intrinsics.md

    Case (ii):    If MOLD is of type integer, and ROUND is present with
-                 the value true, the result is true if and only if the value of X is an IEEE in   nity or NaN, or if the integer nearest X, or the integer of greater magnitude if two integers are equally near to X, is not representable by objects with the type and kind of MOLD.
+                 the value true, the result is true if and only if the value of X is an IEEE infinity or NaN, or if the integer nearest X, or the integer of greater magnitude if two integers are equally near to X, is not representable by objects with the type and kind of MOLD.

    Case (iii):   Otherwise, the result is true if and only if the value
-                 of X is an IEEE in   nity or NaN that is not supported by objects of the type and kind of MOLD, or if X is a finite number and the result of rounding the value of X (according to the IEEE rounding mode if
+                 of X is an IEEE infinity or NaN that is not supported by objects of the type and kind of MOLD, or if X is a finite number and the result of rounding the value of X (according to the IEEE rounding mode if